OpenGPTX/docs/metadata/README.md

 ![image info](.images/parquet-structure-detailed.png)

 As the last point it is worth to mention that parquet can be partitioned on .parquet file level.
 In the following picture it is partioned on year+month and if you select a query e.g. on januar 2018, it is intelligent enough just to read the according .parquet file without reading the rest.
-Think about doing a partitioning e.g. on language level like en and de:
+Think about doing a partitioning e.g. on language level like "en" and "de":

 ![image info](.images/parquet-partitioning.png)